Illustration Mandart by Golia Paymani

 Language Facilitator and Musician

 Charmaine Councillor is a talented Noongar language facilitator from Bunbury.
 She is a brilliant musician and is the singer and guitarist of her band WARANGKA.

 Charmaine is also an author and artist of five children’s books in both Noongar and English and was a consultant and writer for children’s NITV program Waabiny Time.

 Her aspirations are to encourage her community to embrace and continue to revive and maintain Noongar Language for future generations.

-Elly is a community music making enthusiast.
-With a passion for creating connections and opportunities for people to be heard, Elly has worked in a variety of roles including coordinating arts and health projects, supporting young people to develop social action projects and empowering young people with an Out-of-Home Care experience to advocate for their rights and create positive systemic change.
+Since 2012, Elly has worked in a variety of project coordination and facilitation roles in the arts and community sectors including supporting young people to develop social action projects to advocate for their rights and create positive systemic change.

 In 2020, Elly coordinated CAN’s Noongar Lullabies from Home project, bringing Noongar artists and families together online to learn and celebrate Noongar language through the creation and recording of lullabies.